hashicorp/vault/website/source/docs/auth/cf.html.md

 ## Known Risks

-This authentication engine uses PCF's instance identity service to authenticate users to Vault.
-Because PCF makes its CA certificate and private key available to certain users at any time, it's possible for someone with access to them to self-issue identity certificates that meet the criteria for a Vault role, allowing them to gain unintended access to Vault.
+This authentication engine uses CF's instance identity service to authenticate users to Vault.
+Because CF makes its CA certificate and private key available to certain users at any time, it's possible for someone with access to them to self-issue identity certificates that meet the criteria for a Vault role, allowing them to gain unintended access to Vault.